Coherent-Partners/spark-ts-sdk/docs/readme.md

 programmatically via RESTful APIs.
 There are over 60 endpoints available, and the SDK currently supports a subset of them.

-Since the SDK does not cover all the endpoints in the platform, it provides a way to cover additional ones.
-So, if there's an API resource you would like to consume that's not available in the SDK, you can always extend this `ApiResource` to include it.
+Since the SDK does not cover all the endpoints in the platform, it provides a convenient way to support additional ones.
+So, when there's an API resource you'd like to consume that's unavailable in the SDK, you can always extend this `ApiResource` to include it.

 ```ts